Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

-Modern experimental platforms implement quantum many-body models in which phase transitions with substantial non-Gaussian critical regimes are expected, thanks to small system sizes of tens to hundreds of particles~\cite{fontaine:2022, islam:2011, jurcevic:2017, makhalov:2019, xu:2020a, ebadi:2021, chen:2023, ho:2025, fang:2024, kamakari:2025}.
-In these platforms, single-particle-resolved detection methods~\cite{ott:2016a, gross:2021} provide access to the full counting statistics of observables~\cite{bohnet:2016, schweigler:2017, rispoli:2019, ebadi:2021, chen:2023, herce:2023, joshi:2025}.
-These advances enable the exploration of the universal order-parameter statistics, which, as argued above, is complementary to the standard measurements of critical exponents \cite{pelissetto:2002, donner:2007, zhang:2012, shao:2024}.
+Modern experimental platforms implement quantum many-body models in which phase transitions with substantial non-Gaussian critical regimes are expected, thanks to small system sizes of tens to hundreds of particles~\cite{islam:2011, jurcevic:2017, makhalov:2019, xu:2020a, ebadi:2021, fontaine:2022, chen:2023, ho:2025}.
+In these platforms, single-particle-resolved detection methods~\cite{ott:2016a} provide access to the full counting statistics of observables~\cite{bohnet:2016, schweigler:2017, ebadi:2021, chen:2023, herce:2023, joshi:2025}.
+These advances enable the exploration of the universal order-parameter statistics, which is complementary to the standard measurements of critical exponents \cite{pelissetto:2002, donner:2007, zhang:2012, shao:2024}.

-Here, we leverage these techniques to measure the full probability distribution of the condensate order parameter across the interaction-driven superfluid transition, using an ultracold Bose gas of $\sim 4000$ atoms in optical lattices (\figref{fig:fig1}c).
-Our main results are three-fold.
-First, we observe non-Gaussian order-parameter statistics in the critical regime near the transition point, thereby providing an experimental confirmation of renormalisation group predictions.
-Second, we show that the measured PDFs are well approximated by a phenomenological approach similar in spirit to Landau's, which constitutes the basic framework to the traditional approach of phase transitions \cite{landau:1937}.
+Here, we leverage these techniques to measure the distribution of the condensate order parameter across the superfluid transition, using an ultracold gas of $\sim 4000$ bosons in optical lattices (\figref{fig:fig1}c).
+Our main results are threefold.
+First, we observe non-Gaussian order-parameter statistics in the critical regime near the transition, thereby providing a confirmation of renormalisation group predictions \cite{balog:2022}.
+Second, we show that the measured PDFs are well approximated by a phenomenological approach similar in spirit to Landau's \cite{landau:1937}.
 We additionally explain why this simple picture effectively describes our measurements.
-Third, we characterise the non-Gaussian nature of the statistics through high-order cumulants of the order parameter, revealing their large oscillations across the transition.
-We provide experimental evidence that these features are universal, and show in numerical simulations of homogeneous models that these oscillations obey critical scaling.
-The observation of cumulant oscillations stems from the unique level of diagnostics offered by quantum simulators; it represents a new perspective on the fundamental nature of critical fluctuations \cite{bramwell:1998,bertin:2005,coleman:2005,stephanov:2009}. \\
+Third, we characterise the non-Gaussian nature of the statistics through high-order cumulants of the order-parameter amplitude $| \psi |$ and we reveal abrupt sign changes of these cumulants across the transition.
+We show numerically that these sign changes of cumulants exhibit critical scaling across the transition in homogeneous systems, and that their experimentally observed behaviour is not captured by classical models, while it is reproduced by a low-temperature quantum model with the same universal behaviour as that of lattice bosons.
+The characterisation of the cumulants' behaviour stems from the unique level of diagnostics offered by quantum simulators.
+It represents a new perspective on the fundamental nature of critical fluctuations \cite{bramwell:1998,bertin:2005,coleman:2005}.